JiyaChachan/Career-Tracker-Database/README.md

 19_user_applications_by_position_type_and_sponsorship.sql: Summarizes applications by position type and visa sponsorship status.

-Database Management Queries
+### Database Management Queries
 These scripts are useful for setting up and managing the database:

 10_restore_populated_database.sql: A full script to drop, create, and populate the entire database with sample data.

-Additional Operations
+### Additional Operations

-Based on the file names, the repository also seems to include scripts for performing common CRUD (Create, Read, Update, Delete) operations, which are essential for the application's functionality:
+This repository also includes scripts for performing common CRUD (Create, Read, Update, Delete) operations, which are essential for the application's functionality:

 50_add_new_application.sql